 Rumana Monzur: The survivor of a brutal domestic attack, Rumana is a remarkable and inspirational woman.
 After being blinded and disfigured by her abusive ex-husband, Rumana might have fallen into grief and isolation.
 Instead, she took control of her life and refused to abandon her dreams.
-Today, Rumana is a lawyer with the Department of Justice in Vancouver, Canada.
-She’s also a sought-after public speaker and an inspiration to her peers.
 Rumana’s devotion to her daughter, Anusheh, is her source of strength and her reason for persevering — as she fights for accountability and strives to make the world a better place.

 Latifa Sharmin: Sharmin is a DJ and radio host for a popular station in Dhaka.
-She was previously married for three years.
-Her ex-husband was physically and emotionally abusive, beating and kicking Sharmin whenever he was angry.
+She was in an abusive marriage for three years.
 Now she is divorced and has returned to her father’s home, where she’s under pressure to get remarried.
-Her divorcee status is a source of shame for her family, and also impacts her two younger sisters.
-Sharmin is asking her family for more time — time to find someone to fall in love with.
-But her parents and relatives are growing impatient.
-Will Sharmin be forced to settle, in the name of family honour?
+Sharmin is asking her family for more time; but her parents and relatives are growing impatient.
+Will Sharmin get the chance to find true love, or will she be forced to remarry for the sake of family honour?

-Jannatan Naima: Naima sees herself as an anomaly in Bangladeshi society.
-She’s a headstrong, career-orientated, independent woman who refuses to change or compromise her lifestyle.
+Jannatan Naima: Naima sees herself as an anomaly in Bangladeshi society: she’s a headstrong, career-orientated, independent woman who refuses to change or compromise her lifestyle.
 She smokes shisha, drives a car and loves to travel — often by herself.
-Naima didn’t want to get married.
-She knew she wasn’t “marriage material,” according to Bangladeshi norms.
-But she finally agrees to marry Sadman, who promises to accept her for who she is.
-Their wedding day could not be happier.
-But as Naima rebels against any restriction on her freedom, the tension in their marriage escalates.
-As we learn more about Naima’s childhood, we gain insight into her strong point of view.
+Naima’s husband Sadman promised to accept her for who she is; but the tension in their marriage escalates as Naima rebels against any restriction on her freedom.
+As we learn more about her childhood, we gain insight into her strong point of view.

 Zasmin Haque: Zasmin lives in constant fear of her husband, Ajmal.
 Though she has a master’s degree in mathematics, she works as a school teacher with a very low income and limited potential for growth.
-Ajmal is hot-tempered and erupts easily, screaming insults, throwing objects, stopping short of hitting her because she threatens to call the police.
-Zasmin is protective of her two sons, who witness their father’s abusive behavior.
-She is considering taking legal action against Ajmal.
-But without financial independence and little support from society, she has no place to go.
+Ajmal is hot-tempered and erupts easily, screaming insults, throwing objects and threatening her with violence, often in front of their two young sons.
+Zasmin considers taking legal action, but without financial independence and little support from society, she has no place to go.
 What decision will she make?

 Zana Shammi is a Canadian-Bangladeshi journalist and filmmaker.
 She is an alumna of DOC Toronto’s Breakthrough Program (2016), documentary Channel’s Doc Accelerator (2014), and Reelworld Film Festival’s Impact Film Lab (2015).

-Lalita is the Co-chair of the prestigious Hot Docs documentary film festival and the Co-Chair of the Ontario chapter of the Documentary Organization of Canada.
-The winner of the 2013 WIFT Crystal award for Mentorship, Lalita also received the Trailblazer award given by Reel World Film Festival in 2012, and was honoured to receive the Dreamcatcher award given by the Hopes and Dreams festival, New Jersey, for using her craft to better humanity.
+Lalita is the Co-Chair of the Hot Docs documentary film festival and the Co-Chair of the Ontario chapter of the Documentary Organization of Canada.
+The winner of the 2013 WIFT Crystal Award for Mentorship, Lalita also received the Trailblazer Award given by Reel World Film Festival in 2012, and was honoured to receive the Dreamcatcher Award given by the Hopes and Dreams festival, New Jersey, for using her craft to better humanity.

 John Minh Tran csc